Whimse/Kaggle_digit_recognizer/README.md

 The first experiment evaluated the accuracy achievable by different network architectures in the Python model zoo.

-Resnet34, the network with top test accuracy, provided a 0.99403 accuracy in the _Digit Recognizer_ Kaggle competition, reaching position 267/2055 (top 12,99%) in the leaderboard.
+Resnet34, the network with top test accuracy, provided a 0.99403 test accuracy, reaching position 267/2055 (top 12,99%) in the leaderboard for the _Digit Recognizer_ Kaggle competition.

 | Architecture  | Validation Accuracy  | Test Accuracy (Kaggle)&ast;  | Inference time (ms/batch) |
 |---                    |---            |---            |---        |